 The Center is also exploring the Maker Movement, along with grant opportunities and local support for sound and audio production, a 3D printing and other small fabrication equipment and uses, all valuable to potential businesses or workers.

 How will The Center improve tourism?

 The Centerís gift shop and gallery will attract shoppers and travelers and also hold special events like exhibits and artist receptions.
 In addition, the Center will house the Colfax Chamber and also, seek out and provide information from Pullman and our small towns.
 The Center will assist in developing a Travel Loop brochure that integrates the libraryís rural heritage collection with historic sites throughout the county.
 The Center will be a hub for county business and travel info!!

 How will The Center enrich the lives of community members?

-Whenever the facility is not in use by businesses, the Center will partner with Whitman County Library to offer free enrichment programming to the community.
-This will range from cultural and DIY programs to those that will help our area meet the challenges of the 21st century.
+The Center will be the hub of activity for Colfax for those seeking educational, cultural or social engagement.
+The Center will be the place for business startups, travelers, artists and more.
+There will be free opportunities as well as services for a fee.
+Free classes will range from cultural and DIY programs to those that will help our area meet the challenges of the 21st century.
 Classes will range from computers and technology skills to interviewing, resumes and more.

 How can I help?